esferatec/ec-luart-uiextension/docs/columnpanel/README.md

 ## Property - KIND

-Gets or sets the type of children objects.
+Gets or sets the type of children widgets.

 ```Lua
 ColumnPanel.kind (object)